Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Introduction

+Diffusion probabilistic models~\citep{sohl2015deep,ho2020denoising,song2020score,dhariwal2021diffusion,bao2022all,Karras2022edm,peebles2022scalable} have achieved excellent performance in image generation.
+However, empirical evidence has shown that labeled data is indispensable for training such models~\citep{bao2022conditional,dhariwal2021diffusion}.
+Indeed, lacking labeled data leads to much lower performance of the generative model.
+For instance, the representative work (i.e., ADM)~\citep{dhariwal2021diffusion} achieves an FID of 10.94 on fully labeled ImageNet $256\times256$, while an FID of 26.21 without labels.

+To improve the performance of diffusion models without utilizing labeled data, prior work~\citep{bao2022conditional, hu2023self} initially conducts clustering and subsequently trains diffusion models conditioned on the cluster indices.
+Although these methods can, in some instances, exhibit superior performance over supervised models on low-resolution data, such phenomena have not yet been observed on high-resolution data (e.g., on ImageNet $256\times256$, an FID of 5.19, compared to an FID of 3.31 achieved by supervised models, see Appendix~\ref{app:model_arc}).
+Besides, cluster indices may not always align with ground truth labels, making it hard to control semantics in samples.

+Compared to unsupervised methods, semi-supervised generative models~\citep{kingma2014semi,li2017triple,luvcic2019high} often perform much better and provide the same way to control the semantics of samples as the supervised ones by using a small number of labels.
+However, to our knowledge, although it is attractive, little work in the literature has investigated semi-supervised diffusion models.
+This leads us to a key question: can diffusion models generate high-fidelity images with controllable semantics given only a few (e.g., $<0.1 \%$) labels?

+On the other hand, while it is natural to use images sampled from generative models for semi-supervised classification~\citep{kingma2014semi,li2017triple}, discriminative methods~\citep{sohn2020fixmatch, zhang2021flexmatch, wang2022freematch} dominant the area recently.
+In particular, self-supervised based learners~\citep{cai2022semi, assran2022masked, chen2020big} have demonstrated state-of-the-art performance on ImageNet.
+However, generative models have rarely been considered for semi-supervised classification recently.
+Therefore another key question arises: can generative augmentation be a useful approach for such strong semi-supervised classifiers, with the aid of advanced diffusion models?

-Inspired by the thought experiment, we propose a simple training strategy called \emph{dual pseudo training} (DPT) for simultaneous image generation and classification in semi-supervised learning with very few labels (e.g., one label per class).
+To answer the above two key and pressing questions, we propose a simple but effective training strategy called \emph{dual pseudo training} (DPT), built upon strong diffusion models and semi-supervised classifiers.
 DPT is three-staged (see Fig.~\ref{fig:flow_chart}).
-First, a classifier is trained on partially labeled data and used to predict pseudo labels for all data.
-Second, a conditional generative model is trained on all data with pseudo labels and used to generate pseudo images given labels.
+First, a classifier is trained on partially labeled data and used to predict pseudo-labels for all data.
+Second, a conditional generative model is trained on all data with pseudo-labels and used to generate pseudo images given labels.
 Finally, the classifier is trained on real data augmented by pseudo images with labels.
-Notably, we assume an infinite model capacity and zero optimization error in the above thought experiment.
-To reduce the gap between it and practice, we implement DPT based on large-scale vision transformers (ViT)~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}, strong self-supervised learners for semi-supervised learning~\cite{assran2022masked}, and diffusion probabilistic models~\cite{ho2020denoising,bao2022all} with classifier-free guidance~\cite{ho2022classifier}.
+Intuitively, in DPT, the two opposite conditional models (i.e. diffusion model and classifier) provide complementary learning signals to each other and benefit mutually (see a detailed discussion in Appendix~\ref{app:thought_experiment}).